- Target disease: Leishmaniasis

 - Main partners (since project start): AbbVie, USA; AstraZeneca, UK; Celgene Corporation, USA; Eisai Co., Ltd., Japan; Merck KGaA, Germany; Shionogi & Co., Ltd., Japan; Takeda Pharmaceutical Company Ltd., Japan.

 - Funding (since project start): Department for International Development (DFID), UK; Médecins Sans Frontières/Doctors without Borders; Dutch Ministry of Foreign Affairs (DGIS), The Netherlands; Federal Ministry of Education and Research (BMBF through KfW), Germany; Global Health Innovative Technology (GHIT) Fund, Japan; Swiss Agency for Development and Cooperation (SDC), Switzerland.

-The Drug Discovery Booster was launched in 2015 to circumvent early-stage commercial barriers between pharmaceutical participants, allowing DNDi to search millions of unique compounds simultaneously in the hunt for new treatment leads.
+The Drug Discovery Booster was launched in 2015 to circumvent early-stage commercial barriers between pharmaceutical participants, allowing DNDi to search millions of unique compounds simultaneously, using computational approaches to refine the search iteratively, in the hunt for new treatment leads.